OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 One reason why past immunity did not unambiguously decline in our analysis of the laboratory coevolution data may be that spacer loss was not observed in the original experiment (Paez-Espino et al., 2015.
 This is also true of several other similar experiments with S. thermophilus Paez-Espino et al., 2013; Weissman et al., 2018), though spacer loss was directly observed coincident with spacer acquisition in Deveau et al., 2008.
 Spacer loss has also been observed in other experimental systems (Jiang et al., 2013; Rao et al., 2017; Deecker and Ensminger, 2020; Garrett, 2021), and indirect evidence of spacer loss through sequence comparisons has been reported for S. thermophilus (Horvath et al., 2008 and metagenomic data Held et al., 2010; Weinberger et al., 2012a).
 Spacers may also be functionally lost despite remaining in the genome, either from stochastic decoupling of RNA polymerase (Zoephel and Randau, 2013; Martynov et al., 2017; Soto-Perez et al., 2019 or from a dilution effect of competition for limited Cas protein complexes Martynov et al., 2017; Bradde et al., 2020; Garrett, 2021).
 The ‘loss’ rate in our model could also be taken to be gain and loss of the entire CRISPR system, which is known to happen (Delaney et al., 2012; Rollie et al., 2020), although this would likely happen on much slower timescales than the acquisition and loss we model.
 The qualitative shape and timescale of time-shift curves like the ones we presented may indirectly contain information about the timescale of spacer loss.

-We found in our simulations that memory length decreased as spacer acquisition probability increased and as phage mutation rate decreased: if bacteria followed phages more closely (higher η) or if phages evolved more slowly (lower μ), the peak in past immunity was closer to the present and memory was more quickly lost (Figure 7A, E, and F).
-A similar correspondence was derived in a theoretical model of optimal immune memory formation in vertebrates: more frequent sampling of the pathogen landscape (corresponding to higher spacer acquisition η in our model) led to faster memory loss (Mayer et al., 2019).
+We found in our simulations that memory length decreased as spacer acquisition probability increased and as phage mutation rate decreased: if bacteria followed phages more closely (higher $η$) or if phages evolved more slowly (lower $\mu$), the peak in past immunity was closer to the present and memory was more quickly lost (Figure 7A, E, and F).
+A similar correspondence was derived in a theoretical model of optimal immune memory formation in vertebrates: more frequent sampling of the pathogen landscape (corresponding to higher spacer acquisition $η$ in our model) led to faster memory loss (Mayer et al., 2019).
 Notably, that result is the optimal update scheme for an immune system wishing to minimize the costs of infection; there is no explicit optimization in our model, yet we find a pattern consistent with a potentially optimal solution.

-## Vertebrate adaptive immunity
+### Vertebrate adaptive immunity

 CRISPR adaptive immunity is mechanistically very different from the vertebrate adaptive immune system, yet there are several striking conceptual similarities between them and in the way past theoretical works have modelled vertebrate immunity.
 For example, phenomenological models of binding affinity between antigens and the immune system have used the degree of similarity between strings as a metric for interaction strength (Detours and Perelson, 1999; Detours and Perelson, 2000; Chao et al., 2005; Wang et al., 2015; Nourmohammad et al., 2016; Sachdeva et al., 2020), and more abstract models of the change in immunity after a virus mutation have also used string similarity to track the strength of immune coverage (Luksza and Lässig, 2014; Rouzine and Rozhnova, 2018; Yan et al., 2019).
 This is a simplification of a complex protein-protein interaction in the case of the vertebrate immune system (Altan-Bonnet et al., 2020), but it is nearly identical to the actual mechanism of CRISPR immunity, suggesting that lessons from models of CRISPR immunity may in turn be applicable to other forms of adaptive immunity.